CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_01.md

 run.complete()
 ```

-On our `STANARD_D3_V2` instance, the code should take around 2-3 minutes to run.
-Any warnings you get can be ignored.
+On our `STANARD_D3_V2` instance, the code should take around ~1 minutes to run (any warnings you get can be ignored).

 In summary, the code does the following things:

-1. It imports `sklearn` (Scikit-Learn) as the Machine Learning framework
+1. Imports `sklearn` (scikit-learn) as the Machine Learning framework
+1. Creates a helper function for loading our data (`load_data(...)`)
-1. It loads our MNIST train and test data, and scales the values within `[0, 1]`
+1. Loads our MNIST train and test data, and scales all values to `[0, 1]`
-1. It tells our Azure ML Experiment to start logging a training run
+1. Tells our Azure ML Experiment to start logging a training run
-1. It creates a `LogisticRegression`-based classifier and trains it using the training data
+1. Creates a `LogisticRegression`-based classifier and trains it using the training data
-1. It then uses the classifier to predict the numbers in the test dataset
+1. Uses the classifier to predict the numbers in the test dataset
-1. It compares the predictions to the ground truth and calculated the accuracy score
+1. Compares the predictions to the ground truth and calculates the accuracy score
-1. Finally, it logs to accuracy to our run and then finishes the run
+1. Logs to accuracy to our run and finishes the run

-As we can see, our model achieves `92%` accuracy, which is pretty low for the MNIST dataset - we'll get back to this in the next challenge!
+As we can see, our model achieves `~92%` accuracy, which is actually pretty low for the MNIST dataset - we'll get back to this in the next challenge!

-In the Azure ML Workspace, we can see that our experiment is now showing up:
+In the Azure ML Workspace, we can see that our experiment is finally showing up:

 ![alt text](../images/01-running_experiment.png "Our first experiment")